ega-forever/miro-scrum-ball-game/README.md

 5) click on darts button again to reset results
 6) start the game again
 7) the result should be better this time (as team should adopt their workflow)

+## How to restart game
+To restart the game, simply remove all generated primitives from board, or press the dart's button again.
+If you were PO - then all board will be cleared, if you were a developer - then only your card.

+## If you closed/reload the browser during the game
+If the game has already started, and you reconnected - then you can press the dart's button in order to enter the game.

 # License